act-rules/act-rules.github.io/_rules/aria-hidden-no-focusable-content-6cfa84.md

 #### Failed Example 3

-`aria-hidden` can't be reset once set to true on an ancestor.
+This `button` element can be still be focused because `aria-hidden` can't be reset once set to true on an ancestor.

 ```html
 <div aria-hidden="true">